kin-labs/rewards-engine/improvement-proposals/kik_kre_2_2.md

 Then the buy payout for app i is:
 `Payout_buy_i = min(KRE_buy * buy_i / (sum for all apps j buy_j), buy_i)`

-In order for new modules to be added to the set of existing whitelisted modules, developers will have to propose and be accepted by the Kin Foundation (process TBD).
-Initially, the only module accepted in the Buy Track of the KRE will be Kin Ads.
+In order for new modules to be added to the set of existing whitelisted modules, developers will have to submit new modules to the Kin Foundation (process TBD).
+New modules will need to demonstrate that Kin is being purchased and sent to a user through some means.
+On launch, the first whitelisted module of the Buy Track will be Kin Ads.

 ### 2. Carryover Pool Update
 In order to push developers to adapt to the updated Buy Track, we recommend the KRE Carryover Pool be split into 3 distinct pools: one per track.
-This will ensure that unused payouts from the Buy Track will not flow back into the Spend Track.
+This will ensure that unused payouts from the Buy Track will not flow back into the Spend Track pushing developers more strongly to adapt.
 The existing logic of the KRE Carryover Pool would be replaced with the following: <br/>

 Let `r` be the number of days left in 2020
 On June 1, 2020 (or the first day this proposal becomes takes effect) the current KRE Carryover Pool will be split into 3 (based roughly on average payouts for the remainder of 2020):